TOGoS/PHPN2R/README.md

 Explicitly not documented, because the API isn't so nice and I'm probably the only one in the world to whom it is useful, anyway.

+## TODO:

+Look at http://pablotron.org/software/zipstream-php/ for making zips of directories